Carotid Artery Disease

-There are two common carotid arteries, one on each side of the neck-that divide into internal and external carotid arteries.
-The internal carotid arteries supply oxygen-rich blood to the brain.
-The external carotid arteries supply oxygen-rich blood to the face, scalp, and neck.
+You have two common carotid arteries, one on each side of your neck, that each divide into internal and external carotid arteries.
+The internal carotid arteries supply oxygen-rich blood to your brain, while the external carotid arteries supply oxygen-rich blood to your face, scalp, and neck.

 Figure A shows the location of the right carotid artery in the head and neck.
-Figure B is a cross-section of a normal carotid artery that has normal blood flow.
-Figure C show a carotid artery that has plaque buildup and reduced blood flow.
+Figure B shows the inside of a normal carotid artery that has normal blood flow.
+Figure C shows the inside of a carotid artery that has plaque buildup and reduced blood flow.

 - High blood pressure

 - High levels of sugar in the blood due to insulin resistance or diabetes

 When damage occurs, your body starts a healing process.
 The healing may cause plaque to build up where the arteries are damaged.

 The plaque in an artery can crack or rupture.
 If this happens, blood cell fragments called platelets will stick to the site of the injury and may clump together to form blood clots.

 The buildup of plaque or blood clots can severely narrow or block the carotid arteries.
 This limits the flow of oxygen-rich blood to your brain, which can cause a stroke.

 Who Is at Risk for Carotid Artery Disease?